 Many government departments

 Tax advisers can also join or establish smaller consultancy firms.
-Taxation courses ranging from one year technician courses to three year professional qualifications are available.
-The main qualification is the AITI, acheived by passing the Irish Tax Institute examinations.
-This can be persued full time, at night or through home study.
+Taxation courses ranging from one-year technician courses to three-year professional qualifications are available.
+The main qualification is the AITI, achieved by passing the Irish Tax Institute examinations.
+This can be pursued full-time, at night or through home study.

-For more detail on a career in Taxtation see Sector Expert - The Irish Tax Institute.
+For more detail on a career in Taxation see Sector Expert - The Irish Tax Institute.